fardeen9983/UnityIntermediateScripts/README.md

 delegate void DelegateName(int arg);
 ```
 delegate keyword is used to declare a keyword and it has a signature similar to a function.
 Next we can assign functions with the same signatures to the delegate.

+We can assign a number of methods to the delegate and call them all at once (Multicasting)